-Input field Description SID Enter the unique signature ID (SID) of a rule and click $\odot$ to add the rule to the list.
+Input field Description SID Enter the unique signature ID (SID) of a rule and click $\bigcirc$ to add the rule to the list.
 You can edit or delete individual entries in the list by clicking the corresponding button next to an entry.
-You can fetch a rule's SID from the respective log entry (see Logs on page 55).
-For more information, see Icons and buttons on page 23.
+You can fetch a rule's SID from the respective log entry (see Logs on page 59).
+For more information, see lcons and buttons on page 24.
 Description Optional: In the input field, enter additional information regarding the IDS/IPS rule to be ignored.
 If you leave the text field blank, it will be automatically filled as soon as your LANCOM R&S ® Unified Firewall finds a rule that matches the signature ID.

 Alternatively, you can add IDS/IPS rules which you want to be ignored by selecting the respective rules in the system log.
-For more information, see System Log on page 59.
+For more information, see System Log on page 62.

 The Clear Ignored Rules button at the bottom left of the panel allows you to delete all ignored IDS/IPS rules at once.
-On the Updates tab, you can create profiles for automatic IDS/IPS updates:

 Input field Description From Enter the date and time for the first automatic IDS/IPS update.
-You can enter a date in the MM/DD/YYYY format or choose a date from the calendar.
+You can enter a date in the $MM/DD/YYYY$ format or choose a date from the calendar.
 Set a time using the hh:mm:ss format.
 Interval Specify the interval for IDS/IPS updates in hours.
 If you enter $\circ$ hours, the update is carried out immediately.